csknk/parse-chainstate/README.md

 ---------------------------------
 Bitcoin uses Varints to transmit and store values where the minimum number of bytes required to store a value is not known.

-For example, a block height that is less than or equal to 255 could be stored in a single byte whereas the block height 649392 would require three (unsigned) bytes:
+For example, a block height that is less than or equal to 255 could be stored in a single byte (as a `uint8_t` or `unsigned char` data type) whereas the block height 649392 would require a minimum of three (unsigned) bytes:

 | Value | Minimum Byte Representation |
 |-|-|